danielsaidi/MockingKit/README.md

 ## <a name="about"></a>About MockingKit

 MockingKit is a Swift-based mocking library that makes it easy to mock protocols and classes.
-It lets you `register` function results, `call` functions and `inspect` calls:
+It lets you `register` function results, `call` functions and `inspect` calls.

 ## Getting started